Most acoustic guitars have 19-20 frets compared to electric guitars which usually have a minimum of 21 frets. So, why the difference?

 Most acoustic guitar necks join the body at the 14th fret, with some joining at the 12th fret (12 fret guitars), although this is a little less common.

 As a result those upper frets e.g. from the 15th and upward start to become difficult to access with anything above the 17th fret unable to be fretted comfortably as per the rest of the neck.

-With this in mind, for anyone with normal sized fingers and hand span, there’s really no point to acoustic guitars having more than 19 – 20 frets.
+With this in mind, for anyone with normal-sized fingers and hand span, there’s really no point in acoustic guitars having more than 19 – 20 frets.

 Other electric guitars such as the Gibson Les Paul Junior, or ES335 have even better access to the upper frets with the neck not joining the body until the 20th fret or higher.

 Why Upper Fret Access is Less important for Acoustic Guitars